Velvox/Velvox-Scam-Prevention-bot.py/README.md

 ### Hosting the bot your self using Velvox Gamehosting

+> [!WARNING]
+> I did not have time to modify the setup/install guide so you may run in to simple issues like need to use `.env` insted of the `config.py`.
+When I got some spare time I will modify the guide bellow.
+If you just want to stay protected with out the selfhosting hasstle just invite the bot via the link above.

 #### 1. **Download the Bot Package**

 Download the `bot.py`, `requirements.txt` and `config.py`